Jachm11/optee-os_raspberry_pi_4_port/README.md

 	bl33_image_ep_info.spsr = rpi3_get_spsr_for_bl33_entry();
 	SET_SECURITY_STATE(bl33_image_ep_info.h.attr, NON_SECURE);
 	VERBOSE("rpi4: kernel entry: %p\n", (void*)bl33_image_ep_info.pc);
+}

 ```
+Save and close the file.

-# Step 3: Update the ARM Trusted Firmware
+# Step 3: Update OPTEE-OS

-First, we need to download the existing OPTEE Trusted OS from the official OPTEE Github website:
+First, we need to download the existing OPTEE Trusted OS from the official OPTEE Github website.
-Same as before a specific commit is suggested:
+Same as before, a specific commit is suggested:

 Move to the OPTEE-RPI4 directory and clone the repo:
 ```